wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 ### Deploying on Docker

 If necessary, you can run the service that you developed above as a Docker container.
-The Ballerina language includes a Ballerina_Docker_Extension, which offers native support to run Ballerina programs on containers.
+The Ballerina language includes a *Ballerina_Docker_Extension*, which offers native support to run Ballerina programs on containers.

 To run a service as a Docker container, add the corresponding Docker annotations to your service code.